Our Team

 Amisha (they/she) is a doula based in London who is passionate about providing individualised and trauma-informed support to those most marginalised by the healthcare system, especially queer and trans Black and brown people.
 They also work with Neighbourhood Doulas to provide perinatal support to those who are lacking a birthing partner and with other complex needs such as asylum seekers/refugees and survivors of domestic/sexual violence.
 Amisha is also a member of Kinhood Collective, a reproductive health collective created to support LGBTQIA+ people and families.

-Advice and Information Manager
+Advice and Information Manager (Maternity Cover)

-Advice and Information Officer
+Advice and Information Co-ordinator

 Lorraine Pryce

-Lorraine is a doula and photographer supporting families across West Yorkshire and Greater Manchester.
+Lorraine (she/her) is a doula and photographer supporting families across West Yorkshire and Greater Manchester.
 After training with Nurturing Birth in 2019, Lorraine has cared for a diverse number of clients with compassion and a tenacity to improve the birthing experience for all.
 “I believe every birthing person deserves to have a positive experience on their journey to becoming a parent, no matter who they are and how they choose to birth and nurture their babies.”
 Lorraine offers birth and postnatal doula support whilst also capturing sacred moments through her birth and postpartum photography services.

-Advice and Information Officer
+Advice and Information Manager (on maternity leave)

 Danielle Farrow

-Danielle is a Doula, Hypnobirthing teacher and Holistic Therapist supporting women, birthing people and families across Merseyside and Cheshire.
+Danielle (she/her) is a Doula, Hypnobirthing teacher and Holistic Therapist supporting women, birthing people and families across Merseyside and Cheshire.
 Studying for her MSc Psychology in 2020, Danielle specialised in the transition to motherhood and in particular what people need to thrive during and post birth.
 Since then, she has established a business offering birth and postnatal Doula support services, Hypnobirthing and pregnant bump and body casting.
 Danielle is passionate about supporting people to access information and knowledge so that they may flourish in the early years of their children’s lives and beyond.

 Communications Manager